1. Introduction

 - Redeployment

-6.12.
-Positive Action - To use positive action as allowed by employment legislation e.g.: encouraging applications for employment from ethnic communities, and positive about disabled people double tick standard.
+6.11.
+Positive Action - To use positive action as allowed by employment legislation e.g.: encouraging applications for employment from ethnic communities, cared for background and positive about disabled people Disability Confident scheme.

 7. Monitoring and Reviewing

-- Monitoring comments and complaints received through the Customer Service Centre
+- Monitoring comments and complaints received through our website.

-- Meetings of the Council's corporate Equality group and other forums, e.g. Multi Agency Diversity Incident Monitoring Group
+- Meetings of the Council's Corporate Equality group and other forums, e.g. BAME Staff Network, Employee Disability Forum, etc

-- Completing and reviewing of Statutory Performance Indicators and Service Performance Indicators for Equal Opportunities
+- Completing and reviewing of Statutory Performance Indicators and Service Performance Indicators for Equality Outcomes

 - Producing and reviewing the statutory information required under the Equality Act, 2010

-- Reviewing of Equal Opportunities monitoring forms completed by applicants
+- Reviewing of recruitment information shared by applicants and Equal Opportunities monitoring forms completed by employees.

 8. Dealing with Complaints

 8.1.
-An employee who wishes to make a complaint that they have been discriminated against contrary to the policy can pursue the matter through the Council’s Grievance Procedure or specialist complaints procedures detailed in Human Resources Policies and Procedures.
+An employee who wishes to make a complaint that they have been discriminated against contrary to the policy can pursue the matter through the Council’s Grievance Procedure or Dignity and Respect Policy.

 9. Legislative Framework